-Kent State University offers associate, baccalaureate, master, doctoral and certificate programs via Kent State Online.
+Kent State University offers associate, bachelor’s, master, doctoral and certificate programs via Kent State Online.
 Associate’s degrees include computer technology and allied health management.
 Bachelor’s degrees include insurance studies and public health.
 Master’s degree options include criminology and health informatics.
 Doctoral degree programs include nursing, while available certificates include library science and college teaching.

 Online student resources include 24/7 technical support, online test proctoring, disability services, career services and an online library with librarians available via live chat, email or over the phone.

-Kent State University is regionally accredited by The Higher Learning Commission (HLC).
+Kent State University is regionally accredited by the Higher Learning Commission (HLC).

 9. Union Institute and University

 Union Institute and University, established in 1964, operates campuses in Ohio, California, Florida and Vermont and has over 2,000 students in attendance.
 The university’s existence came about with the combined efforts of nine colleges and universities and would expand to as many as 22 partner institutions in 1972.
 Their purpose was to promote socially relevant interdisciplinary research and create a “university without walls.”